 What if Willys-Overland had been wildly successful in their attempts to market the Universal Jeep as a farm vehicle?
 What if the CJ-3B had sold in ever-increasing numbers as a practical on/off-road substitute for a tractor and a small truck, rather than as a recreational vehicle?
 Would Willys have kept a boxy design, and developed the Jeep in the direction of simplicity and reliability rather than horsepower and comfort?
 Here's a cousin of the Jeep, which demonstrates what the CJ-3B might have developed into.

-The vehicle seen in this photo is not a CJ-3B, but a French handmade product made in very small numbers.
-In 1946, Bernard Cournil, a mechanic in Aurillac (the capital of The Cantal, in the mountainous center of France) began to modify surplus Jeeps from the Second World War, for agricultural use in the difficult mountainous terrain of his area, and even for use on level ground in the absence of a tractor.
+In 1946, Bernard Cournil, a mechanic in Aurillac (the capital of The Cantal, in the mountainous center of France) saw the need for a small 4x4 tractor with a low center of gravity, and began to modify surplus Jeeps from the Second World War, for agricultural use in the difficult mountainous terrain of his area.

-In the 1950s Cournil began building his own vehicle which he called simply the Cournil.
-This first version still used a considerable number of Jeep parts, including a Hotchkiss JH (CJ-3B) body, on a massive tubular frame of rectangular section.
-See also a rear view photo (50K JPEG).
+Cournil then progressed to building his own vehicles, still using a considerable number of Jeep parts including a Hotchkiss body, on a heavy frame of rectangular tubing.

 The drawings below by Hubert Cossard show the original Jeep-bodied version and the later Cournil-built body.
 The monococque construction of Cournil's practical body design offered robustness, while the forward-placed steering wheel and sloping hood provided increased visibility:

-The new design seen above has some similarities to the direction taken by Kaiser Jeep with the Fleetvan and Forward Control trucks, and it certainly reflects the Brooks Stevens principle of creative thinking using available components.
-The CJ-3B itself almost evolved in this direction -- see the bottom of New Universal Jeep Designs, 1949-53.
+The new 1961 model known as JA1 had some similarities to the direction taken by Kaiser Jeep with the Fleetvan and Forward Control trucks, and it certainly reflected the Brooks Stevens principle of creative thinking using available components.
+(The CJ-3B itself almost evolved in this direction -- see the sloped-hood CJ-3B (190K JPEG) from New Universal Jeep Designs, 1949-53.)

-The photographs here, originally published in the newspaper Centre-France in 1987, are by Jean-Luc Simon.
-Thanks to Hubert Cossard, who found the photos and also did the drawings of the Cournil. -- Derek Redmond
+Thanks to Hubert Cossard, who found the 1987 photos by Jean-Luc Simon from Centre-France, and also did the drawings of the Cournil.

 For more on Hotchkiss, see Jeeps in France.